Godoftitan/homework-5-group/README.md

 As a team, your task is to fill in the missing code so that the Logout Use Case is implemented.
 **The next part of the readme describes how your team will do this.**

-A special note about one buggy behaviour: If if you don’t fill out the username but click Sign Up button, you will be redirected to the Login view.
+A special note about one buggy behaviour: If you don’t fill out the username but click Sign Up button, you will be redirected to the Login view.
 * * *

 **Your team will know when you are done when:**